Muscle contracture

 Muscle contractures can occur for many reasons, such as paralysis, muscular atrophy, and forms of muscular dystrophy.
 Fundamentally, the muscle and its tendons shorten, resulting in reduced flexibility.

-For example, in the case of partial paralysis (i.e. poliomyelitis) the loss of strength and muscle control tend to be greater in some muscles than in others, leading to an imbalance between the various muscle groups around specific joints.
-Case in point: when the muscles which dorsiflex (flex the foot upward) are less functional than the muscles which plantarflex (flex the foot downward) a contracture occurs, giving the foot a progressively downward angle and loss of flexibility.
 Various interventions can slow, stop, or even reverse muscle contractures, ranging from physical therapy to surgery.
-A common cause for having the ankle lose its flexibility in this manner is from having sheets tucked in at the foot of the bed when sleeping.
-The weight of the sheets keep the feet plantarflexed all night.
-Correcting this by not tucking the sheets in at the foot of the bed, or by sleeping with the feet hanging off the bed when in the prone position, is part of correcting this imbalance.

-It occurs also due to muscle tightening for example if after fracture when immobilization is done by putting plaster of paris the muscle length shortens because the muscle is not used for a large span of time.

 Cause

 Immobilization

 Joints are usually immobilized in a shortened position resulting in changes within the joint connective tissue, and the length of the muscle and associated tendon.
 Prolonged immobilization facilitates tissue proliferation which impinges on the joint space.
 Maintaining a shortened position for a prolonged period of time leads to: fibrous adhesion formation, loss of sarcomeres, and a loss of tissue extensibility.

+For example, after a fracture when immobilization is done by casting the limb in plaster of paris, the muscle length shortens because the muscle is not used for a large span of time.

+A common cause for having the ankle lose its flexibility in this manner is from having sheets tucked in at the foot of the bed when sleeping.
+The weight of the sheets keep the feet plantarflexed all night.
+By not tucking the sheets in at the foot of the bed, or by sleeping with the feet hanging off the bed when in the prone position, is part of correcting this imbalance.

+Due to sensory issues, some autistic people prefer to toe walk instead of their feet making full contact with the ground.
+Chronic toe walking leads to muscle contracture due to the lack of calf muscles being adequately stretched.
+Once the muscle contracture has developed, the voluntary toe walking then becomes involuntary.
+If someone has a disability that causes spasticity (such as cerebral palsy), they may walk on their toes involuntarily.

 Spasticity

 If spasticity is left untreated, contractures can occur.
-A loss of muscle tone inhibition causes a muscle to become hyperactive resulting in constant contraction, which reduces an individual’s control of the affected area.
+A loss of muscle tone inhibition (hypertonia) causes a muscle to become hyperactive resulting in constant contraction, which reduces an individual's control of the affected area.
 The joint will remain in a flexed state producing similar effects as listed in immobilization.

-Muscle weakness
+Muscle imbalance

-A muscle imbalance between an agonist and antagonist muscle can occur due to a neurological disorder, spinal cord injury, and our lifestyle/postural habits.
+A muscle imbalance between an agonist and antagonist muscle can occur due to a neurological disorder, spinal cord injury, myopathy, and our lifestyle/postural habits.
+One muscle may be normal while the other is atrophic or hypertrophic; alternately, one muscle may be hypertrophic while the other is atrophic.
 A decrease in muscle tone leads to continuous disuse and eventually muscular atrophy.
 The constant contraction of the agonist muscle with minimal resistance can result in a contracture.
+Selective muscle hypertrophy may exacerbate contractures and postural instability.

+For example, in the case of partial paralysis (i.e. poliomyelitis) the loss of strength and muscle control tend to be greater in some muscles than in others, leading to an imbalance between the various muscle groups around specific joints.
+Case in point: when the muscles which dorsiflex (flex the foot upward) are less functional than the muscles which plantarflex (flex the foot downward) a contracture occurs, giving the foot a progressively downward angle and loss of flexibility.